 Janine likes to use a mix of therapies in collaboration with her clients to best suit their needs.
 She often uses a Cognitive Behaviour Therapy (CBT) framework to support clients to recognise and identify thoughts, fears and sources of distress causing concern, and then to develop strategies to address these concerns as well as working towards agreed goals.
 She also uses Acceptance and Commitment Therapy (ACT), systems theory, a psycho-educative approach, narrative and testimonial approaches.

-Janine is available to meet with you at 12 Points Psychology on Saturdays.
+Janine is available to meet with you on Wednesdays and Saturdays.

 Judy Tomlinson – Clinical Psychologist

 BSc, GradDipEdPsych, MPsych, MAPS

 Judy is a clinical psychologist, with over 12 years’ experience.
 She has previously worked with children, adolescents, adults, couples, families and groups.
 Currently she is happy to see clients aged 20 years and over.
 Her areas of interest include: mood disorders, anxiety, OCD, trauma, grief, pain, chronic health conditions, adjustment, transitions, stress and self-esteem.

 Judy uses a variety of therapeutic interventions, geared towards what’s most beneficial for the individual client.
 She is a member of the Australian Psychological Society (APS) and the APS College of Clinical Psychologists.